N. D. Cocea: Communist honors

 Between 1944 and 1946, Cocea was also editor and publisher of Victoria ("Victory") daily.
 Although nominally independent, this paper was a tribune for the PCR, supporting the policies of communization, and popularizing Stalinism.
 It fostered a new generation of journalists and activists, among them Vera Călin, B. Elvin, George Mărgărit and Marius Mircu.
 Other Victoria contributors, including Iosifescu, Constantin Balmuș, the avant-garde writers Radu Boureanu and Geo Dumitrescu, wrote articles which condemned the various traditional seats of learning and the Romanian Academy, as "reactionary", while naming the senior far right supporters in culture (from Ioan Alexandru Brătescu-Voinești and D. Caracostea to P. P. Panaitescu and Ion Petrovici).

-On March 31, 1945, Cocea replaced the disgraced Carandino as Inspector-general of the Romanian theaters, and began introducing communist censorship.
+On March 31, 1945, Cocea replaced the disgraced Carandino as inspector-general of the Romanian theaters, and began introducing communist censorship.
 In September 1947, a few months before the Romanian communist regime officially took over, Cocea was reelected to the Writers' Society Leadership Committee.
 Together with Ion Pas, the Minister of Arts, he introduced legislation that severely curtailed the Romanian dramatic repertoire.
 It was largely impractical, causing an uproar in the theatrical community, and leading to Cocea's demotion in December 1947.

-On January 9, 1948, Cocea was made Vice President of the reformed Writers' Society (later Writers' Union of Romania), alongside Galaction, Gábor Gaál and Al. Șahighian (Zaharia Stancu was the President, Ion Călugăru the General Secretary).
-He died the next year at his home in Sighișoara, shortly after a spiritual crisis had brought him back into the Romanian Orthodox Church.
+On January 9, 1948, Cocea was made vice president of the reformed Writers' Society (later Writers' Union of Romania), alongside Galaction, Gábor Gaál and Al. Șahighian (Zaharia Stancu was the president, Ion Călugăru the general secretary).
+He died the next year, on 1 February 1949, at his home in Sighișoara, shortly after a spiritual crisis had brought him back into the Romanian Orthodox Church.